Beard: From the Renaissance to the present day

 At the end of the eighteenth century, after the French Revolution, attitudes began to turn away from the upper-class fashions of the previous century particularly among the lower classes.
 During the early-nineteenth century, most men, particularly amongst the nobility and upper classes; went clean-shaven.
 However, the shifts which had begun during the revolutionary period began to creep their way into first the middle and then the upper classes and this included the gradual return of facial hair.
 This is seen in the 1810s and 1820s with many men adopting sideburns or side whiskers which gradually grew in size in the ensuing decades.
 Facial hair also became more common amongst servicemen in Western armies during this period with the 'regimental mustache' becoming a common association with the soldiers of the time.

 This was followed by a dramatic shift in the beard's popularity following the Revolutions of 1848, with it becoming markedly more popular.
 Consequently, beards were adopted by many monarchs, such as Franz Joseph I of Austria (r.
-1848 - 1916), Napoleon III of France (r.
-1852 - 1870), Alexander II of Russia (r.
-1855 - 1881), and William I of Germany (r.
-1861 - 1888), as well as many leading statesmen and cultural figures, such as Benjamin Disraeli, Charles Dickens, Giuseppe Garibaldi, Karl Marx, and Giuseppe Verdi.
-This trend can be also recognised in the United States, where the shift can be seen amongst the presidents during and after the Civil War in the period of 1861 - 1913.
+1848 – 1916), Napoleon III of France (r.
+1852 – 1870), Alexander II of Russia (r.
+1855 – 1881), and William I of Germany (r.
+1861 – 1888), as well as many leading statesmen and cultural figures, such as Benjamin Disraeli, Charles Dickens, Giuseppe Garibaldi, Karl Marx, and Giuseppe Verdi.
+This trend can be also recognised in the United States, where the shift can be seen amongst the presidents during and after the Civil War in the period of 1861 – 1913.
 Before Abraham Lincoln, no President had a beard; after Lincoln until William Howard Taft, every President except Andrew Johnson and William McKinley had either a beard or a moustache.
 Since 1913, when Woodrow Wilson became president, all presidents have been clean-shaven to the present day.
-In 2025, J.D.
-Vance became the first U.S. Vice President with facial hair since the mustachioed Charles Curtis, who left office in 1933.
+In 2025, JD Vance became the first U.S. Vice President with facial hair since the mustachioed Charles Curtis, who left office in 1933.
 With Vance's beard forming a part of his image and defining the debate on facial hair in politics for the modern era.

 The beard became linked in this period with notions of masculinity and male courage.
 The resulting popularity has contributed to the stereotypical Victorian male figure in the popular mind, the stern figure clothed in black whose gravitas is added to by a heavy beard.